150+ Cyber Monday toy deals you can still shop: Nintendo, Melissa & Doug and more

 How long do Black Friday and Cyber Monday sales last?

 Black Friday is followed directly by Cyber Monday on November 28, 2022.
 Technically speaking, as soon as Cyber Monday begins, Black Friday ends.
-The best discounts are usually limited to these two days (and the weekend between them); however, some deals stick around through the end of the following week.
+The best discounts are usually limited to these two days (and the weekend between them); however, some deals stick around through the end of the following week, sometimes called Cyber Monday Week.

 What deals can we expect during Black Friday and Cyber Monday?

 As in years past, Black Friday often matches and exceeds the best prices offered throughout the year.
-You can expect to save on nearly every product available, especially on Amazon.
-Whether you’re shopping for a new bed, the latest technology or a new winter coat, Black Friday 2022 will have your needs covered and Amazon will have those needs at the lowest prices of the year.
+This year, we saw nearly every product available, especially on Amazon.
+Although Black Friday 2022 is behind us, whether you’re shopping for a new bed, the latest technology or a new winter coat, you can still find a great deal on Amazon.

 What are the best Black Friday and Cyber Monday toy deals?

-There are tons of Black Friday toy deals you can snag—if you hurry.
-You can get over 50% off the Exploding Kittens card game or score our favorite Fire HD 10 Kids Pro tablet for $80 off at Amazon today.
+There are tons of toy deals you can snag—if you hurry.
+You can get over 50% off the Exploding Kittens card game or score the Amazon Kids Echo Dot (5th Gen) also for 50% off, making it $30 at Amazon today.
 You can also head to Walmart to save $10 on Nerf blasters—taking the toy's price down from $41.99 to $31.49.

 Should I shop Black Friday and Cyber Monday toy deals?